liunai7/yelp_data_engineering/README.md

 # The Dataset
 The dataset I utilized in this project comes from https://www.yelp.com/dataset which provides a subsample of yelp data for educational purposes.
-I have accessed to the Feburary, 2020 updated version of the dataset on the yelp platform. <br>
+I have accessed to the February, 2020 version of the dataset on the yelp platform. <br>
+The data geographically covers some states of United States and some providences of Canada.
+The dataset includes different types of businesses from restaurants to beauty salons.
+In this project, my focus is on *restaurants* which consists one-third of the businesses.<br>
-This dataset consists of different json files to cover an overview of businesses, checkin information for businesses, customer reviews, tips, and visitors reviews.
+This dataset consists of different json files to cover an overview of businesses, checkin information for businesses, customer reviews, tips, and user reviews.
 To get insights from different json pieces, I merged the datasets and used it as the final dataset.<br>
-I chose yelp dataset because analyzing such great example of user-behavior dataset can generate valuable analytical-based solution for business problems.
-This dataset includes timestamped information which can be useful for visualization purposes (which I used to do CERTAIN VISUALIZATION FOR UI).
-The categorical features in the dataset ease data filtering task.
+I chose yelp dataset because analyzing user-behavior dataset can generate valuable analytical-based solution for business problems. **work in progressThis dataset includes timestamped information which can be useful for visualization purposes (which I used to do CERTAIN VISUALIZATION FOR UI).
+The categorical features in the dataset ease data filtering task.**
 ### The potential roadblocks in this dataset are...
 ### What do you want to do with it?
 Using Collaborative Filtering (probably computationally expensive, i.e. what products similar users liked) or Content-based filtering (i.e. previous likes of a user, and keywords)